 The Radius of the Sun is 695,800 km which is commonly called 1 Solar Radius and when astronomers talk of another Star being 5R, they mean its Radius is about 5 times the radius of the Sun.
 The Sun is 150 million km.
 Light moves at 300,000 kilometers/second.
 Divide these and you get 500 seconds, or 8 minutes and 20 seconds, that is how long light takes to travel from the Sun to the Earth.
-2
+Ref: Phys

 The Sun has a activity cycle of about 11 years when activity on the Sun increases more than usual with Sun Spots and solar flares.
-When a Solar Flare is ejected, satellite operators such as Inmarsat need to know when the flare will reach the Earth so that they can take action to protect the sensitive equipment onboard the satellite.
-Also astronauts onboard the international space station are alerted so that they can move into specially protected areas to avoid getting extreme amounts of radiation.
+When a Solar Flare is ejected, satellite operators such as Inmarsat need to know when the flare will reach the Earth so that they can take action to protect the sensitive equipment on board the satellite.
+Also astronauts on board the International Space Station are alerted so that they can move into specially protected areas to avoid getting extreme amounts of radiation.

-Apart from the fact that Earth, our home planet orbits the Sun and is the only planet known to contain life in the universe, there is nothing remarkable or outstanding about it.
+Apart from the fact that Earth, our home planet orbits the Sun and is the only planet known to contain life in the Universe, there is nothing remarkable or outstanding about it.
 It is no different to any other star in the the milky way.